Estramate/TeamIO/replit.md

-# TeamIO - Professional Club Management System
+# ClubFlow - Professional Club Management System

 ## Overview

-TeamIO is a comprehensive, modern web-based platform designed for sports clubs and organizations.
+ClubFlow is a comprehensive, modern web-based platform designed for sports clubs and organizations.
 It provides complete management solutions for members, teams, facilities, bookings, finances, and communication.
 The system supports multi-club management with role-based access control and features a responsive, accessible design optimized for desktop, tablet, and mobile devices.

 **Latest Enhancement**: The platform now includes enterprise-level optimization with performance monitoring, comprehensive testing infrastructure, full WCAG accessibility compliance, virtualized data handling, and professional API documentation.